Wimpie-ccc/script.service.bluray_iso_utils/README.md

 - skip the recap ("Previously on ...") on your tv shows
 - should work with a mix of Kodi devices (win 7, Openelec, ...)

-This is done through the use of .xml and dummy video files.
+This is done through the use of .xml and dummy video files (.mp4 files or .strm files).
 No symlinks need to be made.

 ## Installing
 Use install from [zip](https://github.com/Wimpie-ccc/script.service.bluray_iso_utils/archive/master.zip) file (rename the zipfile to: "script.service.bluray_iso_utils.zip" AND rename root dir in zip file to "script.service.bluray_iso_utils" before installing.).
 At the moment you need no settings to edit (inside Kodi).
 Requires Kodi 17 min.